-Steps to ensure foot and mouth disease is not brought to NZ
+We want to ensure foot and mouth disease is not brought to New Zealand

 - must have their footwear disinfected, using a footbath at the arrival gate

-We encourage arriving air passengers from Indonesia to wear closed-toed shoes for their flight back to New Zealand rather than open-toed footwear like jandals/flip flops/sandals.
+We encourage arriving air passengers from Indonesia to wear closed-toed shoes for their flight to New Zealand rather than open-toed footwear like jandals, flip-flops, or sandals.
 This will speed up the process for disinfecting footwear.

-Passengers arriving from Indonesia and other countries where foot and mouth disease is present may be asked enhanced biosecurity questions upon arrival.
+Passengers arriving from Indonesia and other countries where foot and mouth disease is present may be asked extra biosecurity questions upon arrival.
 These include:

 - Have you been in contact with any wildlife or livestock such as cattle, pigs, or goats?